-Target areas in Cape Town will be identified with both the location and engineering services suitable for densification.
+Target areas of Cape Town are identified of which both the location and engineering services are suitable for densification.
 Site owners in these areas are then actively encouraged to develop second dwelling units on their properties, whether through backyard rental units or through subdividing their properties and selling off a portion.
 In promoting this, the City runs an educational communication programme to explain the benefits and processes associated with densification, and also provides planning support, including access to plans, easy approval processes and waiving of development contributions.

 Social housing institutions and private-sector developers are also encouraged to invest in the development of affordable, high-density rental accommodation in transport corridors and priority nodes.
 Incentives will include revised zoning and planning requirements offering higher yields, as well as an accelerated planning permission process.
-Households targeted for this intervention are those which are forming new families, experience overcrowded living conditions and fall in the income categories determined by the National Department of Housing.
+Households targeted for this intervention are those who are forming new families, experience overcrowded living conditions and fall in the income categories determined by the National Department of Housing.

-New housing development project
+3.1.c.2 New housing development project